shane-t/covid19-face-shields-mirror/README.md

-## Covid 19 3d printable masks
+## Covid 19 3d printable face shields

-We are using the European 3DVerkstan mask with the Prusa bottom reinforcement
+We are using the European 3DVerkstan headband with the Prusa bottom reinforcement

 ### STL Files